The Wild Rover: Influence

 Raymond Daly and Derek Warfield of The Wolfe Tones describe how the fans of Celtic Football Club in Scotland sing The Wild Rover at away matches.
 The chorus is well known throughout most Irish, Irish-American and British cultures, even among people who have no knowledge of the rest of the song.

 As with Celtic Football Club, the chorus is sung by football fans throughout England, usually with the words adapted to suit the team in question.
 It is most notably sung by fans of the Blackburn and Burnley Football clubs in England.

 Many companies have also taken advantage of the tune's popularity and used it to advertise their products.
 Dairy Crest adapted the tune to advertise their Clover margarine in the UK.
+This version was sung by Mae McKenna.
 There have been so many recordings of the song that it would be inappropriate to list them all.

 One version was a hit single in the UK.
 The Irish punk band Stiff Little Fingers released an EP which included the song.
 It reached number 83 in 1989.